Polar M600 Review

 - Issues Found In This Polar M600 Review

-So what exactly do you want me to review in this Polar M600 review? 🙂
+So what exactly should I review in this Polar M600 review? 🙂

-- The Polar app is a tiny little thing.
+- The Polar app is a relatively small app.
 That won’t take long.
-It’s VERY similar to the AndroidWear apps for STRAVA, GHOSTRUNNER, ENDOMONDO, etc. They’re mostly almost all the same to glance at.
+It’s VERY similar in looks and functionality to the AndroidWear apps for STRAVA, GHOSTRUNNER, ENDOMONDO, etc. They’re mostly almost all the same to glance at.
 Well, different colours.
 Actually Polar’s is better because of how its screens are configurable by the Flow web service.
 Even then, the Polar app is just a lot of screens that are QUITE similar to those you find on earlier Polar devices.

 - So we’ll come back to review the hardware then?
 Just a list of technical specifications and maybe how nice it looks.
 So then that will just be oHR accuracy, GPS accuracy and whether or not it has a lap button (it does).
 Nope.
 That sounds a bit boring.